 ARP Protocol Process

 Address Resolution Protocol is in many ways similar to a domain name service (DNS).
 As DNS resolves known domain names to an unknown IP address, similarly an ARP resolves known IP addresses to unknown MAC addresses.
-As shown below in given image
+As shown below in the given image

 If we observe by the above image; IP address 192.168.1.102, wants to communicate to IP address 192.168.101, but does not know its physical (MAC) address.
 An ARP request is broadcasted to all systems within that network, including IP X.X.X.100, X.X.X.101, and X.X.X.103.
 When IP address X.X.X.101 receives the message, it replies back via uni-cast with an ARP reply.
 This response contains the physical (MAC) address of BB-BB-BB-BB-BB-BB as shown above, this ARP reply information is then placed in the ARP cache and held there for a short duration, to reduce the amount of ARP traffic on the network, The ARP cache stores the IP, MAC, and a timer for each entry.
-The timer’s duration many vary depending upon the Operating system in use, i.e., Windows operating system may store the ARP cache information for 2 minutes compare to a Linux machine which may retain it for 15 minutes or so.
+The timer’s duration may vary depending upon the Operating system in use, i.e., Windows operating system may store the ARP cache information for 2 minutes compared to a Linux machine which may retain it for 15 minutes or so.